rotators/Fo1in2/Tools/ModdersPack/scripting/compiler/optimization.md

   a := 4;      ->
   ```

-- constant propagation: checks for values assigned to variables which can be computed at compile time, and replaces relevent references to the symbol by the constant.
+- constant propagation: checks for values assigned to variables which can be computed at compile time, and replaces relevant references to the symbol by the constant.
 The original store is not removed by this optimization.
 Global variables are considered for this optimization only if they are not marked import or export, and are not assigned to anywhere in the script.
   ```
   a := 4;  -> a := 4;
   foo(a);  -> foo(4);